 Endemic Bird of the Day: Jamaican Tody

-This vibrant little bird is only about 9cm (3.5 inches) tall and boasts a large head, stout body, and short tail.
-Imagine a feathered puff with a prominent red, pointed bill.
-Its back and wings are a bright leaf green, while its throat is vibrantly red.
-The upper half of the bill is brown, and the lower is orange-red.
+This vibrant little bird is only about 9cm (3.5 inches) tall, with a large head, stout body, and short tail.
+It looks like a puffball of feathers, with a vibrantly red throat, a pointed red-and-brown bill, and a dazzling green back and wings.
 It has a white mustache that ends in a touch of blue.
 The iris can be blue-gray, brownish-white, or even a rare half-and-half combination!
 The breast is white, with some green washing on the sides.
 There are varying amounts of pink on the flanks and bright yellow or green on the lower belly.
-The wings and tail are black with green and brown edges, and the legs are brown.

 Found in all types of forests, from mangroves to mountains, the Tody is most common at mid-levels.
 Don’t let its small size fool you—it has a huge personality!
 You’ll likely see it flitting about in the undergrowth, constantly searching for its next meal.
 It perches on low branches with its long, broad bill tilted upwards as it patiently scans the vegetation for crawling larvae and flying insects.
 Once spotted, the Tody swoops down or up to catch its prey in a flash!
-Prey is hit against the branches or shaken in its bill to kill it before eating.
+Captured prey are shaken or beaten against a branch before being eaten.

 When it comes to raising their offspring, a typical nest of leaves and twigs just won’t do for Jamaican Todies.
-Both males and females tunnel through soil to build nesting burrows where 1 to 4 white eggs are laid!
+Instead, they dig burrows into soil banks, where they lay 1 to 4 white eggs.
+Both parents take part in excavation and chick-rearing.

 Thanks to Arnaldo Toledo for the illustration and Damany Calder for the text!